merely-useful/py-rse/index.md

 This chapter uses a version of Make called [GNU Make][gnu-make].
 It comes with macOS and Linux;
-please see Section \@ref(install-software) for Windows installation instructions.
+please see Section \@ref(getting-started-install-software) for Windows installation instructions.

 > **Keep Tracking With Version Control**
 >